Philliec459/STS-Software-to-Download-and-Process-NASA-PACE-Ocean-Ecosystem-hyperspectral-data/README.md

          699 701 702 703]

 ## STS Tools and Methodology
 STS uses Geospatial Solution's HyperCoast software to download PACE data.
-We use HyperCoast because it does shows the footprint of available data prior to downloading.
+We use HyperCoast because it shows the footprint of available data prior to downloading.
 The user can then choose the PACE data they want for their analysis from the list of available data.

 ```python
 results, gdf = hypercoast.search_pace(